 After treatment, your doctor or nurse will tell you when to call him or her.
 In general, you should call him or her if:

-- You have severe pain that is not controlled with the pain medications that you were given.
+- you have severe pain that is not controlled with recommended pain medications

 - your skin looks more pale than usual, or you feel very weak